Oolong Milk Tea Recipe: Iced + Hot Boba (With Video)

 • Quick: In less time than it takes for you to drive to one of the bubble tea shops near you, you’ll be sipping your oolong milk tea.

-Where Is Oolong Milk Tea From?
+About Oolong Milk Tea

 All milk tea varieties originated from Taiwan.
 It’s largely considered the birthplace of bubble tea.
 Over there and across Asia, boba tea shops are on every corner.
 In America, the trend has taken off, but depending on where you live, you may not have many near you.